 Here’s where we get the Ocean’s Eleven vibe.

 Technically, the Mastermind archetype is more of an espionage agent.
 These rogues are masters at infiltration and working people, so the extra +1 Charisma Lightfoot halflings receive will come in handy here.
 At level 3, the Mastermind receives two abilities: Master of Intrigue and Master of Tactics.

-Master of Intrigue grants proficiency with disguise kits, forgery kits and one gaming kit of your choice.
+Master of Intrigue grants proficiency with a selection of roguish kits–including the disguise kit.
 See what I mean?
 It’s a rambling gambling dude ready to pull off a heist.
 On top of this, you can make yourself sound like anyone you’ve listened to recently.
 Thus, we have some of the espionage element to the character build.